 What to do

-– Preheat oven to 175* c and line a loaf pan
+– Preheat oven to 175* degrees c (155 fan force) and grease and line a loaf pan with baking paper.

-– In a bowl, mash the bananas with a fork until smooth.
-Stir in the butter.
+– In a bowl, mash the bananas with a fork until smooth then stir in your melted butter.

-– Mix in baking soda and salt and stir in the sugar, beaten egg and vanilla extract.
+– Pop in the baking soda and salt, give it a good mix before stirring in the sugar, beaten egg and vanilla extract.

-– Pour into the loaf pan and bake for 45-55 minutes (checking at around 40) or until skewer in the centre comes out clean.
+– Pour into your loaf pan and bake for 45-55 minutes (checking at around 40) or until skewer in the centre comes out clean.